secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 # Security Levels {#securityLevels}

 The Secure Crypto Config must be able to provide a secure parameter set for different security levels.
-These security levels depending on the following security constraints: **Information classification (Secret, Confidential), Longevity (less than one day, more than a day), Constrained devices (constrained, not constrained)**.
+These security levels depend on the following security constraints: **Information classification (Secret, Confidential), Longevity (less than one day, more than a day), Constrained devices (constrained, not constrained)**.
 They are defined in {{constraints}} below.
 The Secure Crypto Config provides 5 common security levels for which official algorithm/parameter choices are published.